ansys/pyansys-geometry/README.rst

 - **tox -e py-coverage**: Checks for unit testing and code coverage.
 - **tox -e doc**: Checks for documentation building process.

+ .. admonition:: pyvista-pytest plugin

+   This plugin facilitates the comparison of the images produced in PyGeometry for testing the plots.
+   If you are changing the images, use flag ``--reset_image_cache`` which is not recommended except for testing or for potentially a major or minor release.
+For more information, see `pyvista-pytest`_.

 Raw testing
 ^^^^^^^^^^^